yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

        >**Note**: if you encounter error **The API deployment for this resource does not exist**, kindly wait 2 mins and try again to generate.

-     - Navigate back to CloudShell and reperform step no 3.
+     - Navigate back to CloudShell and reperform Task 3.

 3. Wait for the image to be generated - a hyperlink will be displayed in the console pane.
 Then select the hyperlink to open a new browser tab and review the image that was generated.